-We are also doing the Kickstarter backer stories on some Wednesdays.
-Eventually, we'll begin the final part of Book 0: Inner Peace Through Superior Firepower, and those will go up on Wednesdays as well.
-We make no promises about updating or not updating on any given Wednesday, but you can add the Wednesday updates to your pledge if you'd like to express your support for those, too.
+We are also doing the Kickstarter backer stories on some Sundays.
+Eventually, we'll begin the final part of Book 0: Inner Peace Through Superior Firepower, and those will go up on Sundays as well.
+We make no promises about updating or not updating on any given Sunday, but you can add the Sunday updates to your pledge if you'd like to express your support for those, too.

 Wait, so every time you update, I'll get billed?
 That's going to get spammy...

-No, your pledges will be added up and you'll be billed on the first of each month.
-Paypal isn't very good about micro-transactions, so that will keep our fees down and your email box quiet.
+No, your pledges will be added up and you'll be billed on or about the 14th of each month.
+PayPal isn't very good about micro-transactions, so that will keep our fees down and your email box quiet.
 And if you change your pledge level in the middle of the month, updates that happen after the change will reflect your new level.

 And now, for some realtalk from Rob...